Skip to content

 Example WandB Dashboard

-WandB Dashboards provide lots of useful insights while training SAE's.
+WandB Dashboards provide lots of useful insights while training SAEs.
 Here's a screenshot from one training run.

 screenshot